Research into Stem Cells for Alzheimer’s has been picking up in recent years.

 What they Tested

 The treatment is called Lomecel-B (laromestrocel).
 A type of stem cell therapy made from donor bone marrow (these are not the patient’s own cells).
-These special stem cells are known for their ability to reduce inflammation and support blood vessel and brain health.
+These stem cells are known for their ability to reduce inflammation and support blood vessel and brain health.

 Participants were randomly placed into four groups: